Local authority infrastructure financing

 • The UK Shared Prosperity Fund has been established to replace the loss of EU grants received by UK local authorities.

-• Borrowing by UK local authorities is forecast to have increased by £0.9bn to £10.2bn in 2022/23.
-Capital grants provided by central government was the largest source of funding for capital expenditure is forecast to be £10.6bn in 2022/23.
+• Borrowing by UK local authorities decreased by £0.4bn to £9.6bn in 2022/23.
+Capital grants provided by central government, the largest source of funding for capital expenditure, increased by £0.6bn to £11.5bn in 2022/23.

 • The funding model for local authorities has undergone significant change in recent years with a switch away from central grant provision towards keeping a higher proportion of locally generated revenue.
-The government has delayed any move to 75% business rate retention and then to 100% retention
+The government has delayed any move to 75% business rate retention and then to 100% retention.

 • There remains uncertainty around the financial sustainability of many local authorities.
 However, given the strong framework of support in which they operate, local authorities remain highly creditworthy and attractive borrowers for most lenders.